ashon-shakya/phone-directory/README.md

 The project consists of the following files:

 -   `index.html`: The main HTML file that contains the structure of the phone directory application.
 -   `styles.css`: The CSS file that styles the phone directory application.
-- `main.ts`: The TypeScript file that contains the logic for the phone directory application.
+-   `src`: The Folder contains TypeScript file that contains the logic for the phone directory application.

 ## Getting Started